Skip to content

 Flooding means full exposure to distressing stimuli without escape.
 For misophonia, this is not therapeutic.
 It is traumatising.

-Systematic desensitisation begins at the edge of the window of tolerance.. the zone where you can be present with some discomfort without becoming overwhelmed.
-Over time, from a place of safety, the nervous system can slowly expand what it can tolerate.
+Systematic desensitisation begins at the edge of the window of tolerance: the zone where you can be present with some discomfort without becoming overwhelmed.
+Over time, from a place of safety, the nervous system may slowly expand what it can tolerate.

 • Start with nature sounds as background rather than silence